techscaleinfinite/techscaleinfinite.github.io/docs/demo-deployment copy/content-management-system-cms/wordpress-sqlite.md

 SQLite offers a convenient solution for applications that require structured data storage without the complexity of a traditional database system.
 Its lightweight nature and self-contained design make it an ideal choice for various applications.

 ### Steps And Procedure&#x20;
+For Detailed steps and procedure please vist this page: [Click here](https://techscaleinfinite.github.io/introduction/cloud-float/Steps%20and%20procedure)

 &#x20;**Docker image of this application consists of following layers :**